-8 Fundamentals for Remodeling Your Office for Managers Doing it Themselves
+8 Tips for Remodeling Your Office for Managers Doing it Themselves

 Full Disclosure: I am not an architect, an interior designer, or a Ph.D candidate in inter-office psychological dynamics.
 Rather, I am just a manager of a 75+ employee department.
 Due to some recent restructuring in my firm, we had to remodel our office in order to accommodate additional employees who were joining my team.
 And since I didn’t have an extra $20,000+ in my budget to pay someone else to design the layout and manage the project, I found myself in charge of designing the office space and managing the whole thing.

 Though I have never created an office layout in my life, I learned a few things through the process and wanted to share some of pointers with the MRH community.
 And while there are a lot of philosophies pertaining to modern office layouts – from open concept, to cubicle city – having been through the experience, I would tell you that most important thing is simply to do what works best for you within your budget.
 Should you ever find yourself in a similar situation, regardless of your business or industry, the tips below will apply to any situation.